BDC Hamburger Icon

 These are a few of the most common types of business data breaches:

-• Malicious attacks can happen due to glitches or gaps in the cloud, vulnerabilities in third-party software and weak passwords.
+• Malicious attacks can happen due to glitches or gaps in the cloud, vulnerabilities in third-party software, and weak passwords.
 These attacks typically involve stolen or leaked information that hackers then sell on the black market.
+A bad actor may also use social engineering — manipulating a user into sharing sensitive information or downloading malware — to obtain personal or business data.

 • Nation-state attacks are less common, but they can be the most costly.
 These attacks happen when hackers work with a government to commit crimes against the U.S. and/or its allies.